 '''

-#include "VRDPAuth.h"

 Authentication library entry point.
 Decides whether to allow

 a client connection.

 Parameters:

+pUuid

 Pointer to the UUID of the virtual machine

-bluid

 which the client connected to.

+guestJudgement

-Result of the quest authentication.
+Result of the guest authentication.

-questJudgement
+User name passed in by the client (UTF8).

 szUser

-User name passed in by the client (UTF8).

 szPassword

 Password passed in by the client (UTF8).

+Domain passed in by the client (UTF8).

 szDomain

-Domain passed in by the client (UTF8).
+Boolean flag.
+Indicates whether the entry point is called

+fLogon

+for a client logon or the client disconnect.

+clientId

+Server side unique identifier of the client.

+'''

+'''

 Return code:

 VRDPAuthAccessDenied

 Client access has been denied.

 VRDPAuthAccessGranted

 Client has the right to use the

 virtual machine.

 VRDPAuthDelegateToGuest Guest operating system must

 authenticate the client and the

 library must be called again with

 the result of the guest

-'''

-'''

 authentication.

-/

-VRDPAuthResult VRDPAUTHCALL VRDPAuth(
+VRDPAuthResult VRDPAUTHCALL VRDPAuth2(

 PVRDPAUTHUUID pUuid,

 VRDPAuthGuestJudgement guestJudgement,

-const char szUser,
+const char szUser.

 const char szPassword

-const char szDomain)
+const char szDomain

-{
+int fLogon.

+unsigned clientId)

 / process request against your authentication source of choice /

 return VRDPAuthAccessGranted;

 }

 '''